 “‘What you used to do is you would sit in front of a heat source or outside in the sun and comb or brush your hair until it was dry,” says Rachel Maines, a visiting scholar at Cornell University who studies the history of technology.
 “If you had long hair, you would wash it once a week, if you did it that often.
 Having clean, shiny, fluffy hair — that’s a 20th-century thing.”

-The article also has a brief interview with a British woman who collects antique hairdryers.
+The article also has a brief interview with a British lady who collects antique hairdryers.

 If you want to take a walk down Memory Lane, here are two really great commercials for a 1965 commercial for a Lady Sunbeam Jet Set Hair Dryer and a 1965 commercial for a table-top GE hairdryer